4abishai/LAB/README.md

-To execute a Bash script named `script.sh` from the command line, type:
+To execute a Bash script named `Script_Name.sh` from the command line, type:

 ```bash
 bash Script_Name.sh